Information to returning Lithuanians

-IOM Vilnius office has been closely involved into counter-trafficking activities in Lithuania since 2001.
-Until now the office has provided assistance to more than 200 victims of human trafficking, implemented research and public awareness raising campaigns on the risks of trafficking, provided various training to main stakeholders (social workers, police, prosecutors, teachers) on how to preempt and prevent this crime.
-The public campaign “You can be sold as a doll” received national wide recognition.
-IOM Vilnius actively contributed to prevention of trafficking not only in the Baltic region but also in the Kaliningrad region (Russian Federation).
+IOM Vilnius office has been closely involved in counter-trafficking efforts in Lithuania since 2001.
+Until now the office has provided assistance to more than 200 victims of human trafficking, implemented research and public awareness raising campaigns on the risks of trafficking, provided training to key stakeholders (social workers, police, prosecutors, teachers) on how to preempt and prevent this crime.
+The public campaign “You could be sold like a doll” received nation-wide recognition.
+IOM Vilnius actively contributes to the prevention of trafficking not only in the Baltic states, but also in the Kaliningrad region (Russian Federation).

 Trafficking in human beings is a constantly evolving crime.
-Currently new forms of trafficking are proliferating, including exploitation for labour purposes, trafficking of children for thievery abroad, etc.).
-Therefore IOM Vilnius started the new project “Fighting of trafficking crime by increasing social responsibility” to address these new challenges.
-The project aimed to increase social responsibility of communities and to train social workers working with families at risks in remote regions to early recognize possible victims of trafficking.
+Currently, new forms of trafficking are proliferating, including: exploitation for labour purposes, trafficking of children for thievery abroad, etc. With this fact in mind, IOM Vilnius began the project “Fighting of trafficking crime by increasing social responsibility” to address these new challenges.
+The project aims to increase social responsibility of communities and to train social workers working with at-risk families in remote regions to recognize possible victims of trafficking early on.

 Observe current problems and offer professional solutions – this is the IOM’s motto when conducting research

-The Migration Research Division (MRD) based in IOM Headquarters in Geneva implements applied research on "mainstream" migration sectors and migration policy issues to enhance IOM's programme delivery and to enable IOM to serve as the primary reference point on migration.
+The Migration Research Division (MRD) based in the IOM Headquarters in Geneva implements applied research on "mainstream" migration sectors and migration policy issues to enhance the IOM's programme delivery and to enable the IOM to serve as the primary reference point on migration.
 One of the major publications is the World Migration Report.

-IOM Vilnius office conducts research relevant for Lithuania and the EU.
-IOM Vilnius office participates in European migration network (EMN) which is to provide up-to-date, objective, reliable and comparable information on migration and asylum topics to policy makers (at EU and Member State level) and the general public.
-EMN yearly publishes 3-4 studies on relevant migration and asylum topics as well as presents the newest statistical information.
+The IOM Vilnius office conducts research relevant for Lithuania and the EU.
+IOM Vilnius office participates in European migration network (EMN) which provides up-to-date, objective, reliable and comparable information on migration and asylum topics to policy makers (at EU and Member State levels) and to the general public.
+EMN publishes 3-4 studies a year on relevant migration and asylum topics and presents the newest statistical information.